 - Poor buy-in.
 As people want to do more with less, a solution like BPM can seem like it’ll solve any problem.
 First, leaders must be convinced that implementing a BPM will help immensely but isn’t the one-click solution they might perceive it to be.
 BPM managers and consultants also need to champion BPM to their end users to ensure their needs are met too.

 All of these challenges can cause customer satisfaction to slip while also decreasing business sales and revenue.
-And, in turn, both your BPM efforts and the organization suffer.
+And, in turn, both your BPM efforts and the organisation suffer.

 How BPM with low-code tools work together

 - Design.
 Once you’ve examined your current process, you’ll find areas where you can improve.
-Low-code platforms can help you plan your strategy, using visual modeling tools to draw out the workflow, like a flowchart.
-This also helps guarantee each task automatically adds any organizational, industry, federal, and local rules and regulations you’ll need to follow to ensure compliance.
+Low-code platforms can help you plan your strategy, using visual modelling tools to draw out the workflow, like a flowchart.
+This also helps guarantee each task automatically adds any organisational, industry, federal, and local rules and regulations you’ll need to follow to ensure compliance.

 - Execution.
 Once you’ve designed your workflows, you need to implement them.
 With your pre-built modelers and components, your workflows will make it easier to replicate this process and your product will get to market faster.
 And since you’ll be able to use your low-code tool on any device or operating platform without extra work, you can work cross-platform functionally.

 - Measurement and analysis.
 You need to make sure your new workflow is working efficiently.
-The process mining tools you used in the discovery stage are crucial but aren’t the only tools you need to measure and analyze performance.
-Low-code tools can also help build automated tools to visualize the process, reassign tasks, and ensure you’re executing tasks optimally.
+The process mining tools you used in the discovery stage are crucial but aren’t the only tools you need to measure and analyse performance.
+Low-code tools can also help build automated tools to visualise the process, reassign tasks, and ensure you’re executing tasks optimally.

-- Optimization.
+- Optimisation.
 There’ll always be room for improvement.
 As industries change, technology evolves, and business conditions happen, you need to be able to adjust to each quickly.
-A traditional coding sprint requires months to address those changes, but a low-code platform can aggregate data to reveal improvement opportunities and create smart, self-optimizing processes.
+A traditional coding sprint requires months to address those changes, but a low-code platform can aggregate data to reveal improvement opportunities and create smart, self-optimising processes.